emmajanedrews/base-template/_posts/2017-07-25-what-to-know-about-building-a-new-home.md

 Before deciding to build a new property, there are a few key things you should be aware of first.

-The first, and probably most important tip to know is to choose a builder who is reputable and won’t leave you hanging during the process.
+The first and probably most important tip to know is to choose a builder who is reputable and won’t leave you hanging during the process.
 Unfortunately, some builders will vanish before the job is totally completed and leave the buyer with a load of unpaid bills.

 A good builder will not only meet your building needs, but will also service your house under the long-term warranty. **Talking to people within your community, especially your agent, can help you choose the right builder.**